OLD CLEE PRIMARY ACADEMY

-Our focus this year is to promote the use of our newly refurbished libraries.
-Children will be encouraged to enhance their reading through the school’s weekly library loan service where we will ensure pupils are guided to both fiction and non-fiction texts.
+Children are encouraged to enhance their reading through the school’s fortnightly library loan service where we ensure pupils are guided to fiction, non-fiction and poetry texts.
 We aim for our libraries to encourage curiosity, innovation and problem-solving and a central point for all kinds of reading, cultural activities, access to information, knowledge building, deep thinking and lively discussion.
-Not only will it be a haven in which children can lose themselves in a book they have chosen for pleasure, at Old Clee, our libraries will promote reading more widely across the curriculum by housing a broad knowledge of inquiry models, information texts and tools, and literature to suit pupils at all levels.
+Not only are they a haven in which children can lose themselves in a book they have chosen for pleasure, at Old Clee Primary Academy, our libraries promote reading more widely across the curriculum by housing a broad knowledge of inquiry models, information texts and tools, and literature to suit pupils at all levels.
 We understand that by providing a wealth of texts across a broad and diverse curriculum, we will also promote the development of our children’s ‘cultural capital’.

-In both KS1 and KS2 we have fantastic new libraries which both the children and staff absolutely love.
-Both libraries are full of exciting non-fiction and fiction books for us all to enjoy.
+In both KS1 and KS2 we have fantastic libraries which both the children and staff absolutely love.
+Both libraries are full of exciting non-fiction, fiction and poetry books for us all to enjoy.